terhechte/appventure/guides/catalyst/how/dynamically_update_touchbar.md

 ---

-# How do I dynamically update the touchbar? how/dynamically_update_touchbar.md

 The documentation states that you just need to call `setNeedsTouchBarUpdate()` in order for the touch bar to be updated.
 However, as of beta 2, this does not work yet.
 A reliable way of achieving this is to just reset the `touchBar` property on `UIResponder` subclasses (like `UIViewController`) with the updated touchbar: